Opinion | Donald Trump Jr. is actively helping his father corrupt the election

 “If the election is close enough, we also may see post-election challenges to the counting of particular classes of ballots, such as those arriving without a postmark or rules for dealing with mismatched signatures,” Hasen continued.

-And so claims from Trump Jr. and others that mail ballots will be fraudulent could have a purpose.
+So claims from Trump Jr. and others that mail ballots will be fraudulent could have a purpose.
 They create a way to tell millions of Trump supporters that these efforts at mass disenfranchisement are actually justified in their defense.

 Indeed, note that Trump Jr. is actively calling for an “army” to mobilize in preparation for the certainty that the counting of mail votes can only reflect a plot to steal the election.
 Now imagine how loud this will get as the votes are getting counted.
 It all makes violence or other civic damage more likely.